|

 Cook in frying pan until the meat is cooked thoroughly and serve with sticky

 rice.
-Korean people eat this dish with red leaf lettuce filled with rice
+Korean people eat this dish with red leaf or romaine lettuce filled with rice

 and meat.
 Other items to eat with bulgogi (Korean beef stir-fry) are Korean